![]() |

 But I suspect there is something else going on here.
 In fact there are probably several things:

-Firstly, there is the easy answer which Creationists feel puts them on an equal or superior footing to those people who go to all that trouble studying and learning things.
+- The easy answer which Creationists feel puts them on an equal or superior footing to those people who go to all that trouble studying and learning things.
 Why bother when you have a 'faith' which tells you all the answers?
 The fact that 'all the answers' are the same one and it doesn't actually answer the question is besides the point.
 At least you can claim to be cleverer and may even impress a few equally ignorant people.

-Thirdly, there are the psychotically deluded individuals bordering on the insane, if not actually clinically insane, or at least morbidly paranoid theophobic.
+- The psychotically deluded individuals bordering on the insane, if not actually clinically insane, or at least morbidly paranoid theophobic.
 These unfortunate people have invested so much of themselves in their religiosity that it is part of, or even all of, their identity.
 To admit to the slightest doubt would shatter their delusion and destroy their whole persona.
 Their entire existence is devoted to reinforcing their delusion and handling the cognitive dissonance of an intrusive and troublesome reality.
 What better way to do that than to trap and abuse those idiots who don't agree with me?
 That's teach them!

 It seems dishonesty is a frequent, if not invariable, component of religion and the more religious the person is the more dishonest they need to be to maintain it.